praekeltfoundation/seed-documentation/README.md

 # Seed Maternal Health Overview

-The following describes the connective configuration of a Seed Maternal Health stack.
+The following describes the components of a Seed Maternal Health stack.

 ## Overview